Efficient computation of the zeros of the Bargmann transform under additive white noise: Numerical Experiments

 and approximates the integral

 with $x= \delta k$ and $y= \delta j$.
 Furthermore, the covariance of $\discSTFT$ is

 For small $\delta$ and sufficiently large $T$, this is an approximation of the integral

 with $x= \delta k$, $y= \delta j$, $u= \delta k'$, and $v= \delta j'$.
-Therefore, if we take $T$ large enough so that we can ignore the numerical error introduced by the truncation of the normalized Gaussian window $g$, we obtain in \eqref{eq_discrete_stft_white_noise} a random Gaussian vector whose covariance structure approximates \eqref{eq_gef} on a grid $\gridl$, provided that $\delta$ is small.
+Therefore, if we take $T$ large enough so that we can ignore the numerical error introduced by the truncation of the normalized Gaussian window $g$, we obtain in \eqref{eq_discrete_stft_white_noise} a random Gaussian vector whose covariance structure approximates the right-hand side of \eqref{eq_covariance} on the grid $\gridl$, provided that $\delta$ is small.

-By conjugating $z$ and multiplying by the deterministic factor $e^{-i x y}$, we thus obtain an approximate sampling of \eqref{eq_rf} with weight $e^{-\frac12 |z|^{2}}$:
+To obtain a vector whose covariance structure approximates \eqref{eq_gef} we proceed as follows.
+By conjugating $z$ in \eqref{eq_discrete_stft_white_noise} and multiplying by the deterministic factor $e^{-i x y}$, we obtain an approximate sampling of \eqref{eq_rf} with weight $e^{-\frac12 |z|^{2}}$:

 for $z=\delta k + i \delta j$.
 We carry out all computations with the weighted function \eqref{eq_wbt}, as the unweighted version can lead to floating point arithmetic problems.
 Note that, for a grid point $\gp$, the comparison margin \eqref{eq_th} can be expressed in terms of $e^{-\frac{1}{2}|\, \cdot \,|^{2}} F(\,\cdot\,)$ as